 I then took the rough sketches and created a prototype and user journey for creating a basic AMP story.

 From there our team was able to develop this into a beta feature for the WordPress for AMP plugin with Gutenberg as the platform.
+You can also view a clickable prototype of the work in Adobe XD.

 This was a wonderful project to work on.
 The team was great to work with and we created a useful MVP within a short period of time.
 The work was built using our own expertise, best practices in UX in WordPress, as well as feedback from a handful of folks.